Guides#

 structs to theKeyValueStore

 constructor.
-The KVS will be able to read entries matching any of the provided formats.
-The first format in the list is considered the “primary” format and will be used for all new entries written to the KVS.Changing Existing Formats: An existing
+The KVS can read entries matching any of the provided formats.
+The first format in the list is the “primary” format, used for all new entries written to the KVS.Changing existing formats: Do not change an existing

 EntryFormat

-(magic or checksum) must not be changed.
-Doing so would cause the KVS to fail to read existing entries, treating them as corrupt data.
+(magic or checksum).
+Doing so causes the KVS to fail to read existing entries, treating them as corrupt data.